How to Easily Remove Black Bars from Your Video?

 Essentially, the black borders or black bars in videos have different types with corresponding terms:

 • Letterboxing: This occurs when black bars appear at the top and bottom of a video.
-It's common when a wide aspect ratio video (like 16:9) is displayed on a screen with a different aspect ratio.
+It's common when a wide aspect ratio video is displayed on a screen with a different aspect ratio.

 Different Types of Black Bars in Video